sunil290403/methlab-leverage/README.md

 Overview

 This README provides instructions for the Methlab QA assessment.
-The task involves automating the testcases for leverage feature.
+The task involves automating the testcases for leverage feature as mentioned [here] (https://diffusionlabs.notion.site/MethLab-QA-Assessment-585f27ec60ed45e7a84eb62f4abc6c44).
 The assessment includes UI automation using Selenium and performance testing with Locust.

 Prerequisites
 Ensure you have the following tools and dependencies installed: